 Select a service or resource

-You can select a service or a resource by clicking within the graph or by using the Filters on the left-hand side.
+You can select a service or a resource by clicking within the graph or by using the Filters on the right-hand side.

 When you select a service or resource, the graph will display one degree of dependencies in and out.
-The service or resource you selected will be highlighted and listed under Resource Details or Service Details, above the list of its dependencies.
+The service or resource you selected will be highlighted and listed under Entity Details.

-In this example, we’ve selected Eats Billing Db resource.
-At a glance, we can see that Eats Billing Db is an Amazon RDS database that depends on eight services.
-We can also easily see that the Kafka Topic named Orders Data Event Stream depends on Eats Billing Db.
+In this example, we’ve selected Feed calculator job.
+At a glance, we can see that Feed calculator job is a service that depends on five services.
+We can also easily see that the Kafka Topic named Orders Data Event Stream depends on Feed calculator job.

 Note: Secondary dependencies will not appear within the list, even if they display in the graph.
-For example, Credits Service does not directly depend on Store Item Picker or Vendor Payments, so these services appear only in the graph.
+For example, Feed calculator job does not directly depend on Autocomplete parser or Retail image labeler, so these services appear only in the graph.

 Filtering and syncing

-You can filter the data in the graph by Group and Source.
+You can filter the data in the graph by Source and Group.

 This makes it easy to visualize specific types of services and resources to see how they interact.
 If you’re using service groups to describe product areas or domains, filtering by service group will be particularly useful.